openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_subsections.rst

 Now, no content in the subsection is visible to students.

-To make the subection visible to students, repeat these steps and clear the **Hide from students** checkbox.
+To make the subsection visible to students, repeat these steps and clear the **Hide from students** checkbox.

 .. warning::